Frequently asked questions

 The business case starts with three numbers from external sources your board can verify:

-- $144M/year — what AI irregularities cost large Canadian enterprises in aggregate (IBM Institute for Business Value, May 2026).
-At the organization level, a single governance failure costs more than Mandate's annual fee.
+• $144M/year: what AI irregularities cost large Canadian enterprises in aggregate (IBM Institute for Business Value, May 2026), and half of those losses are governance failures, not technology failures.

-- 18% — the share of Canadian organizations that currently have AI governance systems in place.
-Your board is likely already aware this gap is a board-level risk item.
+• 18%: the share of Canadian organizations that currently have AI governance systems in place.

-The internal framing that works: Mandate isn't an IT cost.
-It's the evidence that demonstrates the organization took reasonable steps to govern AI use.
-That evidence has direct value in three situations: a regulatory or audit inquiry, a client vendor questionnaire, and a board risk presentation.
-The question for your CFO isn't "what does Mandate cost?" — it's "what does one AI-related incident cost, and what does it take to demonstrate governance before it happens?"
+The internal framing that works: Mandate is the evidence that demonstrates the organization took reasonable steps to govern AI use.
+That evidence has direct value in a regulatory or audit inquiry, a client vendor questionnaire, or a board risk presentation.
+The question for your CFO is what one AI-related incident costs, and what it takes to demonstrate governance before it happens.

 We can provide a one-page summary of the IBM study data and Mandate's position for internal use.
 Ask when you contact us.